 VidaCaixa sets an organisational and fictional structure and has the necessary resources to ensure that its governance system is the most suitable for the nature, volume and complexity of the risks inherent to its activity.

-VidaCaixa continuously works to improve its risk management system and Internal Control with a firm determination to pick at all times the best practices in the market.
+VidaCaixa continuously works to improve its risk management system and Internal Control with a firm determination to include the best market practices at all times.

 There is no other relevant information for this financial year.